aleph0io/aws-lambda-java-base-images/README.md

 # AWS Lambda Java Base Images

 This project provides the missing [AWS Lambda base image](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html) for Java 17, 18, 19, and 20.
 The base images are publicly available [in the ECR Public Gallery](https://gallery.ecr.aws/aleph0io/lambda/java).
 You should be able to use them directly in your builds.
-I use these images in production for personal and commercial projects today, but per the license, they are "use at your own risk."
+I use these images in production for personal and commercial projects today, but per the license, there is no warranty, and YMMV.

 ## Approach